-Georgia Tech Crew was officially founded in 1986, and has since grown from a team of four to a team of 90+ athletes, making it the largest club sport at Georgia Tech.
+Georgia Tech Crew was officially chartered in 1986, and has since grown from a team of four to a team of 90+ athletes, making it the largest club sport at Georgia Tech.
 The team is also one of the most successful organizations at Georgia Tech, consistently earning medals at the Dad Vail and ACRA national championship regatta for more than 12 years in a row.

-Hometown: Coral Springs, FL
+Hometown: Orlando, FL

-Location: Panama City Beach, FL
+Location: Panama City Beach, Florida

 Read older news in our news archive.